-The bottom of the pie should be golden brown, same as the top, but sometimes those things do not happen at the same time.
+The bottom of the pie should be golden brown, same as the top, but often those things don't happen at the same time.
 The top crust should be deeply bronzed.
 If your bottom crust needs to catch up to the top, tent the pie with tinfoil and continue baking until the bottom crust glows with color.
-A fully baked bottom crust is so important to the taste and structure of a pie.
+A fully baked bottom crust is key to the taste and structure of a pie.

-To bake an evenly browned crust, try Nicole's genius method: “I preheat the oven to a high temperature of 400°F to blast the crust with heat at the beginning.
-Through trial and error, and many different ovens, I have found that it’s the best way for me to make sure my crust stays in the shape I want it to,” says Nicole.
-“I lower the temperature as soon as the pie goes into the oven to prevent the high temperature from cooking the top crust too quickly.”
-You’ll never bake a soggy bottom again!
+To bake an evenly browned crust, try Rucker's genius method: "I preheat the oven to a high temperature of 400°F to blast the crust with heat at the beginning.
+Through trial and error, and many different ovens, I have found that it's the best way for me to make sure my crust stays in the shape I want it to," says Rucker.
+"I lower the temperature as soon as the pie goes into the oven to prevent the high temperature from cooking the top crust too quickly."
+You'll never bake a soggy bottom again.

-“I prefer taste over beauty every day, and a fruit filling with too much thickener does not taste good,” says Nicole.
+"I prefer taste over beauty every day, and a fruit filling with too much thickener does not taste good," explains Rucker.
 Instead, she recommends aiming for a softly set fruit filling with just the right amount of thickened juices and fruit.
-That way, the slice will be able to stand on its own while still oozing a pleasing amount of silky sauce.
+That way, the slice will be able to stand on its own while still oozing the just-right amount of sweet sauce.

 If you plan to serve your pie warm from the oven, remember that starch thickens as it cools.
-Conversely, a warm, oozing pie will be settled and a little stiffer the next day.
+Conversely, a warm, saucy pie will be slightly more settled and stiff the next day.

-To bake the nicest fruit pie you can whip up, fresh fruit is always best.
-You can make a great pie from frozen fruit as well; it just takes a little more work.
-Freezing fruit softens the structure a lot, and once the fruit is thawed, the water escapes the fruit more easily.
+To bake a truly top-quality fruit pie, fresh fruit is always best.
+However, you can make a great pie from frozen fruit—it just takes a little more work.
+Freezing fruit softens the structure, and once the fruit is thawed, the water escapes the fruit more easily.
 If you don't prepare properly, this can make a soupy pie.

 - Frozen peaches, apples, and rhubarb are all suitable to be baked without thawing and draining.